smith-tinkerlab/repytah/CONTRIBUTING.md

 # Contributing code

-This project is a community effort.
+This project is a community effort, and everyone is welcome to contribute.

 ## How to contribute